Posted on

 The Nike and Michael Jordan partnership, famously known as the Air Jordan brand, is a masterclass in combining data insights with intuitive marketing genius to find the right celebrity for a campaign.

-Launched in the 1980s, the campaign came at a time when Nike was struggling.
-Primarily viewed as a running brand and advertising through track athletes, Nike faced stiff competition in the basketball market from Converse, Adidas, and Reebok.
+Launched in the 1980s, the campaign started when Nike was struggling.
+Primarily viewed as an athletics brand and advertising through track athletes, Nike faced stiff competition in the basketball market from Converse, Adidas, and Reebok.

 The decision to partner with Michael Jordan, then a rookie basketball player, was both a data-backed and intuitive leap.
 Nike identified a gap in the market and the rising popularity of Jordan, betting on his potential star power.

-The Air Jordan line was positioned not just as sportswear but as a fashion statement, leveraging Jordan's unique style and the aspirational message of "Be like Mike."
+The Air Jordan line was positioned as a fashion statement, using Jordan's unique style and the aspirational message of "Be like Mike."

-The campaign is still profitable to this day, with the Air Jordan trainer making $7 billion in profit over the last year.
+The campaign remains profitable to this day, with the Air Jordan trainer making $7 billion in profit over the last year.
 Michael Jordan also posts about the latest products on his Instagram account.

 It could be argued that Michael Jordan's collaboration with Nike is the most successful because it continues to generate billions of dollars in revenue every year.